 Which He commanded our fathers

-6That the generation to come might know, even the children yet to be born,
+6That the generation to come might know them, that the children still to be born

-7That they should put their confidence in God
+7That they should place their confidence in God

 And not forget the works of God,